revl/anglicize/README.md

 ## Limitations

-Currently only Russian characters are romanized, although other languages and alphabets can be easily added.
+Currently only some Eastern European characters are anglicized, although other languages and alphabets can be easily added.